lamnhan066/language_helper/README.md

 ```

 ## Additional Information

-- Using [language_helper_generator](https://pub.dev/packages/language_helper_generator) (Still in the early stages) will make it easier to maintain the translations in your project.

 - The app will try to use the `Devicelocale` to set the `initialCode` if it is not set, if the `Devicelocale` is unavailable, it will use the first language in `data` insteads.